All Episodes

 What difference does it make at this point?

-That that was his call.
+That was his call.

-And then the back and forth and the public vacillating in the sense of self-importance, and he'll talk about one investigation and he'll set one standard where he's gonna say, well, there's no evidence in this case, but I can't give you evidence as it relates to Donald Trump and whether or not Donald Trump colluded with the Russians.
+And then the back and forth and the public vacillating in the sense of self-importance, and he'll talk about one investigation and he'll set one standard where he's going to say, well, there's no evidence in this case, but I can't give you evidence as it relates to Donald Trump and whether or not Donald Trump colluded with the Russians.

 And then he's telling all these different people.

-You know, where there was an attempt in Nixon's case to stop a special prosecutor who is tasked with doing a job and people saying they're not gonna do what the president wanted him to do.
+Then, you know, if I see one more person on television, you know, trying and make this comparison to Watergate and the Saturday Night Massacre, you know, there's nothing similar here, you know, where there was an attempt in Nixon's case to stop a special prosecutor who was tasked with doing a job and people saying they're not going to do what the president wanted him to do.

-Then you have a a 94-6 Obama appointee, career prosecutor, confirmed overwhelming bipartisan majority in the Senate, who lays out the case, you know, in a pretty spectacular and stunning fashion against this guy,
+Then you have a 94-6 Obama appointee, career prosecutor, confirmed overwhelming bipartisan majority in the Senate, who lays out the case, you know,

-and and talks at length about the things that he did wrong and his refusal to accept the nearly universal judgment that he was mistaken as it relates to his handling of the conclusion of Hillary Clinton's emails, and he made serious mistakes and how it is not in his purview,
+in a pretty spectacular and stunning fashion against this guy and talks at length about the things that he did wrong and his refusal to accept the nearly universal judgment that he was mistaken as it relates to his handling of the conclusion of Hillary Clinton's emails.

-and it's not in his job description, and he was usurping the power of the attorney general when he went out there and concluded the case when that's not his job.
+And he was usurping the power of the attorney general when he went out there and concluded the case when that's not his job.

-You know, they're all right, they investigate, they send their findings to a federal prosecutor, and then the prosecutor makes up their mind.
+You know, all right, they investigate, they send their findings to a federal prosecutor, and then the prosecutor makes up their mind.

 And even if he does think Loretta Lynch was compromised for having tea on the tarmac with Bill Clinton talking about their grandchildren for 45 minutes, he said there's a well-established process for officials to step in if there is a conflict of interest that requires recusal.

-But he would talk about exonerate Hillary, and then he would not give a word or a peep saying, Well, we don't comment about ongoing investigations as it relates to Republicans.
+But he would talk about exonerate Hillary, and then he would not give a word or a peep saying, well, we don't comment about ongoing investigations as it relates to Republicans.

 You don't get away with that double standard in life.

-Then you got Chuck Schumer.
+And you got Chuck Schumer.

-I mean, again, I go back to Chuck Schumer's comments that he had lost faith in James Comey and Harry Reid wanting Comey fired, and Nancy Pelosi saying he's not the right guy for the job.
+I mean, again, I go back to Chuck Schumer's comments that he had lost faith in James Comey and Harry Reid wanting Comey fired and Nancy Pelosi saying he's not the right guy for the job.

 And then they say, well, now we want an independent counsel.

-Yeah, of course you want an independent counsel.
+Of course you want an independent counsel.

-You want anything that's going to keep this obscene, absurd, no evidence, Russia conspiracy alive.
+You want anything that's going to keep this obscene, absurd, no evidence Russia conspiracy alive.

-Add evidence, I'd like to see it.
+I'd like to see it.

-Now we do have evidence against General Flynn.
+Now, we do have evidence against General Flynn.

 Nobody seems to care about that.

-And I tell you, before all is said and done, when all the noise begins to clear, and all the breathless reporting on CNN, Jake Tapper, and all these other news channels, and MSNBC and NBC and the New York Times, when all the breathlessness goes away, and they've been able to keep this thing alive for almost a year now.
+And I tell you, before all is said and done, when all the noise begins to clear, and all the The breathless reporting on CNN, Jake Tapper, and all these other news channels and MSNBC and NBC and the New York Times, when all the breathlessness goes away, and they've been able to keep this thing alive for almost a year now.

-Russia, Russia, no evidence, Russia, Russia, Russia, President Fired Comey for Russia, Russia, Russia.
+Russia, Russia, no evidence, Russia, Russia, Russia.

 No, we need equal justice under the law, the equal application of the laws of this country.

-We need an FBI director that is not torn into pieces and deciding that he will usurp the power of the attorney general, and that a guy that is going to actually investigate crimes that we know are committed and apply the laws equally to every American and not stamp on, you know, put his stampede all over the Constitution, if you will, stomp on it, you know, then we would then we would have fairness and equality.
+We need an FBI director that is not torn into pieces and deciding that he will usurp the power of the Attorney General, and that a guy that is going to actually investigate crimes that we know are committed and apply the laws equally to every American and not stamp, you know, put his stampede all over the Constitution, if you will, stomp on it.

 But they don't want to do that.